 Keep scrolling to see what they had to say.

 According to celebrity makeup artist Stevi Christine, how you should fix broken powders depends on the extent of the breakage.
 "If it's just a crack, I would tap the backside [of the packaging], making sure all the excess is broken is off, therefore not bleeding into the other colors in the palette," she says.
 After that, try reaching for a makeup brush to smudge the shadow in, making sure it's pressed nicely into the packaging, in order to prevent new cracks from forming.
 "What you don’t want is the shadow to keep breaking, creating more of a mess."

 If the powder makeup is completely crumbled, break it up even further.
 Yes, we're serious.
 "If any powders break, whether it’s a shadow, bronzer, etc., you can always break it up and put into a container and use it as a loose powder," Christine says.
 Just pick up a small container from an art store and pop the loose powder inside.

 One of Christine's favorite powder products is this Tom Ford bronzer.
 "I can use to warm my skin and also use over my eyes to give myself a natural warmth throughout my face," she says.

 As for Khachaturian's favorite pressed powder product of the moment?
 It's this MAC palette.
-"MAC Cosmetics Warm Neutral Palette is one that I am NEVER without!
-There are an array of shades that are stunning on all skin tones, and they range from neutral to deep.
+"MAC Cosmetics Warm Neutral Palette (discontinued) is one that I am NEVER without!
+There is an array of neutral shades that are stunning on all skin tones, and they range from neutral to deep.
 I love this palette because you can do something super simple or dramatic depending on the situation," he says.